Agile Project Software Recommendations?

 - PM: Because you're just going to argue about it.

 I can actually understand the business person's frustration, but this was a recipe for disaster.
-It was a blatant explanation for what actually seems to happen: the people who choose software are often not the people who use the software.
+It was a blatant example of what seems to happen all too often: the people who choose software are often not the people who use the software.

 So today, while using the unholy project management software called JIRA, I discovered that I couldn't find my tickets in the "TASK BOARD" section.
 If there is one thing you need from software designed to help you track your tasks, it's the ability to find your tasks.